Healthy-AI/dalupi/README.md

 ## Configuration files

 For each experiment, there is a config file in [`configs`](configs) which contains, e.g., data-related paths and default hyperparameters for each model.
-In [`search_configs`](search_configs), there are also so-called search config files which contain the parameters that are swept over (e.g., skewness in the MNIST experiment) and the parameter grids to sample hyperparameters from.
-In order to reproduce the experiments, the configs should only be modified by changing the paths to the data as described below and the results folder.
-Note that DALUPI based on Faster R-CNN cannot be trained fully deterministically, so the results may vary slightly between different runs.
+In [`search_configs`](search_configs), there are search config files which specify the parameters to be swept over (e.g., skewness in the MNIST experiment) and the parameter grids for sampling hyperparameters.
+In order to reproduce the experiments, you should only modify the configs to update the data paths, as described below, and the path to the results folder.
+Note that DALUPI, when based on Faster R-CNN, cannot be trained fully deterministically, so the results may vary slightly between runs.

 ## Data

 To prepare the datasets used in the experiments, run [`scripts/make_data.py`](scripts/make_data.py) with each of the config files as input.
 This step is also performed when [running an experiment](section-4).
 Before the datasets can be made, the raw data used in each experiment must be downloaded as described below.

+### CELEB

+Data for the CELEB experiment can be downloaded from [here](https://worksheets.codalab.org/bundles/0xc41b9d26548541e7ad2d2cfbc2c11c73).

 ### MNIST